 As a self-employed taxpayer, you may benefit from other above-the-line deductions as well.
 You can deduct 100% of health insurance costs for yourself, your spouse and your dependents, up to your net self-employment income.
 You also can deduct contributions to a retirement plan and, if you’re eligible, an HSA for yourself.
 Above-the-line deductions are particularly valuable because they reduce your AGI and modified AGI (MAGI), which are the triggers for certain additional taxes and the phaseouts of many tax breaks.

 Another employment tax that higher-income taxpayers must be aware of is the additional 0.9% Medicare tax.
-It applies to FICA wages and self-employment income exceeding $200,000 per year ($250,000 for married filing jointly and $125,000 for married filing separately).
-Be aware that this tax is imposed under the ACA, and it will likely be eliminated if ACA repeal and replace legislation is signed into law.
+Under the Affordable Care Act, taxpayers have to pay this tax on FICA wages and self-employment income exceeding $200,000 per year ($250,000 for married filing jointly and $125,000 for married filing separately).

 Note that there’s no employer portion of this tax.
 So unlike the Social Security tax and the regular Medicare tax, the additional Medicare tax doesn’t double for the self-employed.
 But this also means that no portion of the tax is deductible above the line against self-employment income.

 If your wages or self-employment income varies significantly from year to year or you’re close to the threshold for triggering the additional Medicare tax, income timing strategies may help you avoid or minimize it.
 For example, if you’re an employee, perhaps you can time when you receive a bonus, or you can defer or accelerate the exercise of stock options.
 If you’re self-employed, you may have flexibility on when you purchase new equipment or invoice customers.
 If you’re a shareholder-employee of an S corporation, you might save tax by adjusting how much you receive as salary vs. distributions.
 (See “Employment taxes for owner-employees.”)